Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 1) `collect_coding_seqs2/run_ccs2_function.sh` - blast wrapper to extract orthologous protein-coding sequences from genomes.
 If you want to do the blast search using our scripts, you will need to download genomes listed in table `protein/data/TRNP1_source_genomes.csv`

-2) `processingL_final.R` - process our own sequence assemblies from targeted re-sequencing
+2) `processingL_final.R` - process our own primate sequence assemblies from targeted re-sequencing

+3) `collect_coding_seqs2/Ferret_transcr_assembly_steps.sh` and `collect_coding_seqs2/Ferret_cutContig_makeFa.R` -  process the re-sequenced ferret sequence

-3) `collect_coding_seqs.R` - gather the orthologous TRNP1 protein-coding sequences from all included sources.
+4) `collect_coding_seqs.R` - gather the orthologous TRNP1 protein-coding sequences from all included sources.
 Intersect with the available trait data.
 Save sequences and traits for the downstream analyses

 ### Evolutionary analysis of TRNP1 coding-sequence